samaracodes/rentopia/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## `json-server --watch db.json port 3001`

+Runs the backend JSON server and allows us to open our database.
+Open [http://localhost:3001](http://localhost:3001) to view the database in your browser.

 ### `npm test`